News

 The orchestration layer decides which model is best for a task, how agents should work together and where a query should be processed.

-That matters because much AI processing today happens in data centers, while AI companies are also exploring more processing on phones and laptops.
+That matters here because much AI processing today happens in data centers, while AI companies are also exploring more processing on phones and laptops.

 Srinivas captured the shift with the line, "The data center is coming to your laptop."
 The practical meaning is that the user device may become part of the AI infrastructure stack, not just a screen connected to cloud systems.